After you’ve decided to buy precious metals, the question now on your mind is “Should I buy gold or silver?” Which metal is a better choice for you?

 The mark up or premium over the spot price of silver is usually more than gold for most products.
 For a detailed explanation as to why this is see: Why is it so expensive to buy silver in New Zealand?
 Therefore some people prefer gold over silver for that reason.

-However when you get down to buying amounts of gold or silver below $2000, then this changes the outcome.
+However when you get down to buying amounts of gold or silver below around $3000, then this changes the outcome.

 Gold vs Silver Winner: Tie (it depends entirely on how much you are spending as to whether gold or silver is better value in terms of the premium above their spot prices)

-Currently it takes 80 times as much silver to reach the same value of gold.
-But on top of this gold is also almost twice as dense as silver.
-Or put another way pure silver takes up 84% more space than silver
+Currently it takes just around 78 times as much silver to reach the same dollar value of gold.
+But on top of this, gold is also almost twice as dense as silver.
+Or put another way, pure silver takes up 84% more space than gold.

-As a result silver at current prices silver takes up 147 times more space for the same value in comparison to gold!
+As a result, at current prices, silver takes up 147 times more space for the same value in comparison to gold!

 So silver will be more costly or difficult to store.
 Professional storage costs for gold can be as low as 0.40% per annum while silver can be as low as 0.55% per annum.